leilanihagen/interject-billing-manager/README.md

 This project was developed in SQL Server 2008.

 Terms:
-* *License:* the purchased right to use Interject software for a agreed upon amount of time.
+* *License:* the purchased right to use Interject software for an agreed upon amount of time.
 * *Module:* an item (software product or service) that a user can license for a duration of time.

 The solution generally needed to accomplish two things: